Sign up to our newsletter to get the latest on living wage and income

 Context

 The population of Brazil is around 215 million people.[1]
-The country is highly urbanised with 87% of its population living in cities[2] and only 13% in rural areas.[3]
-Agriculture accounts for 7% of Brazil’s GDP[4] and it is estimated that 10% of the population is employed in this sector.[5]
+The country is highly urbanised with 88% of its population living in cities[2] and only 12% in rural areas.[3]
+Agriculture accounts for 7% of Brazil’s GDP[4] and it is estimated that 9% of the population is employed in this sector.[5]

 Since the 1970s, the number of large-scale, commercial farms has continued to increase, and smallholders are estimated to account for 20% of all farmers in Brazil.
 Nearly 45% of Brazil’s agricultural land is held by the largest 1% of Brazil’s farms; a reflection of the structural problem of land distribution in Brazil.[6]
+Farms belonging to families are characterised by low economic dynamism and a high incidence of poverty, and droughts and heatwaves caused by climate change also affect food security[7]

 Footnotes